RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/webhooks.md

 With webhooks integrated, you can:

+- Maintain an up-to-date record of subscriptions and purchases in your own backend
+- Trigger automations and workflows based on the subscription lifecycle
 - Remind subscribers of the benefits of your app when they decide to unsubscribe, or let them know when there are billing issues.

 # Registering Your Webhook URL